GerritCodeReview/k8s-gerrit/README.md

 components installed by them.
 The cluster should not be used for other purposes to minimize unforeseen interactions.

-Currently these tests also require access to an EFS volume.
+These tests require a storage class with ReadWriteMany access mode within the cluster.
+The name of the storage class has to be provided with the `--rwm-storageclass`-option (default: `shared-storage`).

 ### slow